randy408/libspng/README.md

 # Status

-Decoding to 8/16-bit RGBA or PNG (no conversion) is supported from any PNG file without gamma-, color correction or suggested palette handling, background color (bKGD) is not supported yet.
+Decoding to 8/16-bit RGBA is supported from any PNG file without gamma-, color correction or suggested palette handling, background color (bKGD) is not supported yet.

 # Compatibility